 Discovery Networks has informed many of its top libraries and composers of changes to its licensing model that would deeply impact the livelihoods of composers creating or supplying music for Discovery’s programming.
 In the current model that Discovery operates under, all composers are compensated by their performing rights organizations for performances on Discovery networks.
 It is reported that Discovery is moving away from this model, working to buy out future performance revenue for many of its programs, valuing those rights dramatically below PRO rates.
 A number of libraries have also reached out to us regarding Discovery’s no sync/back end performance rev share deals requests.

-Status update: Discovery reached out to us yesterday and stated that they would like to assure the music community that they are committed to providing compensation to music providers for music in Discovery programming, that they will be continuing to operate under the PRO model for all current and past programming and that music providers will continue receiving royalties through the PRO’s for such programming.
+Status update as of December 19, 2019: Discovery reached out to us yesterday and stated that they would like to assure the music community that they are committed to providing compensation to music providers for music in Discovery programming, that they will be continuing to operate under the PRO model for all current and past programming and that music providers will continue receiving royalties through the PRO’s for such programming.
 They also stated that they will evaluate new programs on a case-by-case basis based on the creative needs of the programs.